-I have given more time to the writing and researching, which I started so many years ago, and which I had to stop when my health became an unavoidable preoccupation.
+I gave more time to the writing and researching, which I started so many years ago, and which I had to stop when my health became an all-encompassing preoccupation.

 The challenge of living with a disability always has been of great interest to me.
-My own experiences have taught me that living with a disability, while not being dominated by it, requires a delicate blend of personal determination and the support of others.
+My own experiences have taught me that living with a disability, while not being dominated by it requires a delicate blend of personal determination and the support of others.
 It often means combining one’s own knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
-It is a collaborative approach, which can lead as quickly to great achievement as it often does to conflict and misunderstanding.
+It is a collaborative approach, which can lead as quickly to high achievement as it often does to conflict and misunderstanding.

 Although people might expect that I would mark January 3, which was the second anniversary of the first time I took Serrapeptase, for me, the second anniversary of freedom from prescription medication is, in some ways, even more significant.

-As many regular readers will know, I have recently discovered that many of the symptoms from which Serrapeptase has rescued me were, in fact, known, and even expected, side effects of all the prescription medications, which I took before I knew about Serrapeptase.
+As many regular readers will know, I discovered that many of the symptoms from which Serrapeptase has rescued me were, in fact, understood, and even expected, side effects of all the prescription medications, which I took before I knew about Serrapeptase.

-February 18th was also the first day I was able to use the power of the HealthPoint machine by myself.
-I am able to do this, using the ‘ear clips,’ which come with the machine, allowing me to overcome the limitations of manual dexterity, which are signatures of cerebral palsy.
-In a matter of minutes, I was experiencing an amazing level of relaxation, which no ‘toxic cocktail’ of prescription medication ever produced.
+February 18 was also the first day I was able to use the power of the HealthPoint machine by myself.
+I can do this, using the ‘ear clips,’ which come with the device, allowing me to overcome the limitations of manual dexterity, which are signatures of cerebral palsy.
+In a matter of minutes, I was experiencing a fantastic level of relaxation, which no ‘toxic cocktail’ of prescription medication ever produced.
 Even better, it works while I am fully alert.
 No prescription I have ever heard of can do that.
 I was very quickly reminded of the phenomenally relaxing effect of the HealthPoint machine, in expert hands, which I had experienced in October 2006.
-If it can continue to work as well as it has, despite my own lack of expertise, then I will be thrilled!
+If it can continue to work as well as it has, despite my own lack of ability, then I will be thrilled!